by WRAL TechWire staff — September 25, 2019 .

 The decision was made after a wave of stories about people becoming ill from mislabeled, tainted, or fake vape products, the company announced Wednesday.

 Vape products are battery-operated devices that people use to inhale an aerosol, which typically contains nicotine (though not always), flavorings, and other chemicals.
-They include electronic cigarettes, also known as e-cigarettes, e-vaporizers, or electronic nicotine delivery systems.
+They include electronic cigarettes, also known as e-cigarettes, e-vaporizers (vape pens), or electronic nicotine delivery systems.